Media24si/purge-svg/README.md

 ## What is PurgeSvg

-If you're using external SVG sprites for your icon system there is a good chance to have a lot of unused icons.
+If you're using external SVG sprites for your icon system there is a good chance you have a lot of unused icons at the end.

-PurgeSvg will analyze your content and will remove all unused icons.
+PurgeSvg will analyze your content and remove all unused icons.
 This will make your SVG file a lot smaller.

-It also enables you to merge more SVG file into one and reducing network requests.
+It also enables you to merge more SVG files into one and thereby reducing network requests.

 **:bangbang: Warning :bangbang:️**